 The symptoms can include chest pain, high temperature (fever) and shortness of breath.
 Babies and young children may have more vague symptoms and look generally unwell, be lacking in energy (lethargic), be restless or have fast breathing.
 Acute chest syndrome is very serious and, if it is suspected, you should be treated urgently in hospital.

-Acute chest syndrome can start a few days after a painful sickle crisis.
+Acute chest syndrome can start a few days after a painful episode of sickle crisis.
 It is most common in women who are pregnant or who have recently had a baby.

 People with SCD are more prone to severe infections, particularly from certain types of germs (bacteria), which can cause pneumonia, meningitis, septicaemia or bone infections.
 (These include the pneumococcal, Haemophilus influenzae type b and meningococcal bacteria, and salmonella bacteria which can infect bones.)
 Symptoms of infection include fever, feeling generally ill, and pain in the affected part of the body.

-Children with SCD have a high risk of getting severe or life-threatening infections.
+Children with sickle cell disease have a high risk of getting severe or life-threatening infections.
 It is important to see a doctor quickly if you suspect an infection or feel unwell.

 Note: a fever can occur in a sickle cell crisis without having an infection.